 JRW will provide procedures for addressing violations upon request and/or when a report arises.

 Terms and Conditions

 Participant agrees to abide by all fire, safety, and health regulations of the local, city, state, hotels, and event space where the events are held.
 Participant must comply with all applicable federal, state, local and ordinances, as well as JRW policies and procedures as set forth below.

 Participant in violation of such rules and/or who behave in an unsafe or careless manner may be asked to leave and will be held responsible for their actions.
 Participant acknowledges that such violations may result in the attendee being removed from the event or forum and barred from returning without refund of the participant’s registration fee.

 Participant likewise acknowledges and agrees that all participants have the right to enjoy JRW programs equally.
-Disruptive behavior that interferes with the conduct of reasonable business, or any other attendee’s safety or comfort, may result in the participant being removed from the event/forum and barred from returning without refund of the participant’s registration fee.
+Disruptive behavior that interferes with the conduct of reasonable business, or any other attendee’s safety or comfort, may result in being removed from the event/forum and barred from returning without refund of the participant’s registration fee.